mrs-raspberry/Pulse/README.md

 Site is available here: https://mrs-raspberry.github.io/Pulse/

-HTML and CSS practice with small interactive elements added.
+HTML and CSS practice with a number interactive elements added.

 ### Major aspects:
 * use of BEM methodology,